HopsonCommunity/Community-Game/README.md

 # Community-Game
-Made by my subscirbers :)
+Made by my subscribers :) - Matthew Hopson

-# Coding Style
+This project is a project maintained by MattHopson's subscriber community/server and is an attempt at making a brand-spanking-new collaborative game together.